EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-separates the rain &amp; snow based on temperature threshold
+Rain and snow partitioning based on a temperature threshold.

 **Parameters**
 - **Fields**